renewables-ninja/gsee/docs/climatedata-interface.md

 * __`ghi_tuple`__: Tuple containing the filepath and the name of the data-variable for the mean total horizontal solar iradiance.
 E.g. `('/home/user/data/th_solar_.nc', 'rsds')`
 * __`outfile`__: File path and name for the output file.
 E.g. */home/username/GSEE/output-file.nc*
-* __`params`__: Dictionary, containing entries for each parameter used by the GSEE: `'tilt', 'azimuth', 'tracking', 'capacity'`.
+* __`params`__: Dictionary, containing entries for each parameter used by the GSEE: `'tilt', 'azim', 'tracking', 'capacity'`.
 Additionally `'data_freq'` is also stored in this dict.
 Temporal resolution of the input data.
 Accepts the following strings: `['A', 'S', 'M', 'D', 'H']`, which stand for *annual, seasonal, monthly, daily, hourly* data.
 Also `'detect'` can be stored in `'data_freq'` then the script will try to guess the frequency from the input data.
 Instead of a number you can also pass a function depending on latitute for `tilt`, see Example.

 **Optional Paramters:**